mateuszkornecki/treefrog-vision/README.md

  - **"Less is more"**
 - **conventionalcommits**, you can read more about it [here](https://www.conventionalcommits.org)

-If you hsve sny question, don't hesitate, just ask me!
+If you hshaveve any question, don't hesitate, just ask me!

 ###
 helped in the development of the application